jepetty/CSCI3022/Homework2/README.md

 * generate
 * laplace
 * add_train
+* log_likelihood

-WARNING: Writing a unit test for generation is tricky (without creating a testing stub for the random number generator), so make sure you are dillegent in making sure this works correctly.
+WARNING: Writing a unit test for generation is tricky (without creating a testing stub for the random number generator), so make sure you are thorough in making sure this works correctly.

 Writeup (10 points)
 -----------------------